 “When we ask them to make a decision, we try to make the information as succinct as possible, but at the same time you don’t want the board to feel they don’t have the adequate information needed to make the decision.
 It is a balancing act,” he says.

-The work culminated in a six-month project where the fund completely revised its investment governance framework.
+The work culminated in a six-month project where the fund completely revised its investment governance framework and stakeholder management.
 The project was led by Tony Arnold, Head of Investment Strategy at VicSuper, who joined the fund in May last year from Willis Towers Watson.

 “I’d like to think of it in this way: Tony does the worrying for all of the investment team,” Howard says.